 A pumping rate of 2,726 gpm is simulated in the model, sufficient to fill the pit to elevation 4,894 ft amsl in 6 months.
 Total volume pumped from the supply wells will be 2,200 ac-ft.
 The open pit water body elevation of about 4,894 ft amsl corresponds to a water-surface area of about 21.7 acres.
-Water levels will fluctuate around this mean by a few feet, rising and falling seasonally and with wet and dry climatic conditions.

 Simulated water level in the pit after the end of mining is presented on Figure 3.14.
 The final long-term water level of about 4,897 ft amsl corresponds to a water-surface area of about 22.3 acres.
-Water levels will fluctuate around this mean, rising and falling seasonally and with wet and dry climatic conditions.
+Water levels will fluctuate around this mean, rising and falling seasonally and with wet and dry climatic The largest potential effect on pit water levels would result from conditions. environmental circumstances such as a 100-year flood event or the occurrence of a prolonged drought.
+Probability is an indicator for the likelihood of an event's occurrence.
+As such, the probability is 1 in a 100 that it will be higher.
+Similarly, the probability that it will be lower than 4,897 ft is based on a worst-case drought of zero precipitation for 1 year.
+The historical precipitation record at Hillsboro indicates that a 100-year 24-hour precipitation event is 3.29 in.
+(JSAI, September 25, 2017 Technical Memorandum regarding OPSDA runoff).
+This event would generate 36 ac-ft of runoff to the pit (JSAI, September 25, 2017.).
+For a 22-acre water surface, the water level would rise 1.6 ft.
+Conversely, if there was zero runoff for 1 year, the water level would decline 2.6 ft.
+Therefore, the bracket for maximum short-term potential rise and decline would be 4,898.6 ft to 4,891.4 ft amsl.